If you could choose your starting position in Brazilian Jiu-Jitsu (BJJ), what would you choose?

 To extend on attacking an opponent from the low or high variations of full mount, we will detail some of the specific submissions that can be executed from this top position.

 The first submission that we will describe is the kimura from the mount position.
-Brazilian Jiu-Jitsu World Championship Silver Medalist Guli Kozama from the Evolve Fight Team demonstrates the kimura in the video below.
+Brazilian Jiu-Jitsu World Championship Silver Medalist Guli Kozama demonstrates the kimura in the video below.

 The sequence begins by breaking your opponent’s grip and then locking down his arm.
 You can pin his arm to the mat by placing your knee down on it.
 Once secured, you can then place your opposite side foot behind his head and then gain control of his elbow and wrist.
 From here, the finish is simple, and you can bend his arm to secure the kimura submission.